-In Wireframe issue one, Far Cry 4 director Alex Hutchinson talks to us about going indie.
+In our debut issue, Far Cry 4 director Alex Hutchinson talks to us about going indie.
 We look back at the British games industry’s turbulent early years; explore how curves and probability shape the games we play, and we go hands-on with Nomada Studio's ethereal platformer, Gris.